8Crafter-Studios/8Crafter-Wiki/docs/privacy.md

 hidden: true
 ---

-[wiki.bedrock.dev](/) is created and maintained by the Bedrock-OSS organization.
+[8crafter-studios.github.io/8Crafter-Wiki](/) is created and maintained by the 8Crafter-Studios organization.
 This privacy policy will explain how our organization uses the personal data we collect from you when you use our website.
-By using the wiki.bedrock.dev site, you agree to this policy.
+By using the 8crafter-studios.github.io/8Crafter-Wiki site, you agree to this policy.

 ## What data do we collect?